marhendry/f-b-s/README.md

 # Flight Booking System
 Flight Booking System is a Java application for managing flight bookings.
 It provides functionality for users to register, book flights, and manage their bookings.
-The application is built using Java 17 and utilizes a PostgreSQL database.
+The application is built using Java 17 and utilizes a PostgreSQL database + Liquibase.
 It can be run locally with configuration settings specified in the application.properties file or deployed using Docker with the command docker-compose up.

 ## Getting Started